rey26/slovak-cities/README.md

 USAGE

+1. visit homepage for settlements search [localhost](http://localhost)
-1. to list cities visit [localhost/settlements](http://localhost/settlements) in web browser
+1. to list cities visit [localhost/settlements](http://localhost/settlements)
 1. to access detailed view of a city or town click on a row with city name

 ISSUES